 - Joint and several liability

 When you get ready to rent out your property, you’ll want to know whether or not you’ll accept pets.
-Remember, you can set policies around certain dog breeds.
-If you don’t want rottweilers or pit bulls, put it in the lease agreement; however, make sure you apply that rule to everyone.
-Lack of consistency opens you to accusations of discrimination against the actual rights of the humans who want to live on the property too.
+Remember that there’s nothing against discriminating against a certain breed of pet.
+If you don’t want rottweilers or pitbulls, put it in the lease agreement; however, make sure you apply that rule to everyone.
+If you aren’t consistent with this, you could be accused of discriminating against the actual rights of the humans who want to live on the property too.

 Protect Yourself and Welcome the Tenant

-Above all, the goals in a successful rental check-in process are there to protect yourself, your property and make sure the tenant feels safe and at home in their new rental.
-Don’t negate all the good work you did to find your investment property.
-To sum up, follow the steps in this article to see this through to completion of a successful rental check-in process, and get the tenant moved in right.
+Above all, the goals are to protect yourself, your property, and make sure the tenant feels safe and at home in their new rental.
+You painstakingly found the best deal in town on a property, you did your due diligence, performed any repairs you needed to, and screened out bad tenants.
+You shouldn’t stop now!
+Follow the steps in this article to see this through to completion, and get the tenant moved in right!